aaronpdoss/SNHU-CS255/README.md

 # SNHU-CS255
-The course Systems Analysis and Design covered models and methodologies used when designing systems to accomplish goals.
+This repository consists of work completed for the course Systems analysis and Design.